Institute for Northern Studies

 For detailed information on research staff, publications, activity and equipment at this centre please use the UHI Research Database

-Centre Director: Prof Donna Heddle
+Institute Director: Prof Donna Heddle

 General enquiries: Ms Lynn Campbell

-CNS Orkney, Kiln Corner, Kirkwall, Orkney, KW15 1QX
+INS Orkney, Kiln Corner, Kirkwall, Orkney, KW15 1QX